-On October 2, 2017, the Company sold its residential storage business for \$200 million in cash, and recognized a small pretax gain and an after-tax loss of \$24 million (\$0.04 per share) in the first quarter of 2018 due to income taxes resulting from nondeductible goodwill.
+On October 2, 2017, the Company sold its residential storage business for \$200 million in cash, and recognized a small pretax gain and an after-tax loss of \$24 million (\$0.04 per share) in 2018 due to income taxes resulting from nondeductible goodwill.
 The Company realized approximately \$150 million in after-tax cash proceeds from the sale.
-Assets and liabilities for this business were classified as held-for-sale in the consolidated balance sheet at September 30, 2017.
-This business had sales of \$298 million and pretax earnings of \$15 million in 2017, and was previously reported within the Tools & Home Products seament.
+This business had sales of \$298 million and pretax earnings of \$15 million in 2017, and was previously reported within the Tools & Home Products segment.